 Proper rental advertising has a plethora of benefits.
 First and foremost, it gives you an opportunity to land your target tenant.
 Secondly, you’ll be able to rent out your property quickly.
 And thirdly, you’ll be able to attract a large pool of prospective tenants, thereby increasing your chances of landing the right one.

 A great tenant will pay rent on time, care for your rented premises, and abide by all other terms of the lease agreement.
 In this article, we at KRS Holdings will give you 3 tips on how to advertise your Richmond rental property successfully.

-Quality pictures make rental listings pop, thus increasing the chances of a prospective tenant clicking through the ad.
-Another reason for including quality photos in a rental ad is to help prospective tenants envision themselves living in your home and make them want to learn more about the property.
+Quality pictures and videos make rental listings pop, thus increasing the chances of a prospective tenant clicking through the ad.
+Another reason for using quality photos and filming video tours for a rental ad is to help prospective tenants envision themselves living in your home and make them want to learn more about the property.